Acer campestre: Cultivars

+Bonsai

-BonsaiAcer campestre (and the similar A. monspessulanum) are popular among bonsai enthusiasts.
+Acer campestre (and the similar A. monspessulanum) are popular among bonsai enthusiasts.
 The dwarf cultivar 'Microphyllum' is especially useful in this regard.
 A. campestre bonsai have an appearance distinct from those selected from some other maples such as A. palmatum with more frilly, translucent, leaves.
 The shrubby habit and smallish leaves of A. campestre respond well to techniques encouraging ramification and leaf reduction.